AaquibCodes/Analytics_Projects/EDA using SQL/README.md

     select count(distinct make)
     from automobile_data; -- There are 21 Unique Car Manufacturers.

-*There are <b>21 unique car manufacturers available</b>.
-And we have to find top 5 cars customers mostly purchase.
+*There are **21 unique car manufacturers available**. and we have to find top 5 cars customers mostly purchase.
 While dealing with categorical data, the best way is to find the unique values which will help us to narrow down whether there are any errors in spelling or not.
 So here there are no errors and missing values present in this column.*

+`

 > Now, let's inspect column num_of_doors

     select *
     from automobile_Data
     where num_of_doors is null or num_of_doors = '';

 *So there are two missing values in this column, one car of brand dodge and Mazda each have missing values in the num_of_doors column.
 We will try to substitute the missing values, by looking at cars of the same features.*

     select *